4. How and when you’ll be paid

 If you are having trouble managing your money you may be able to be paid more frequently, such as twice a month.

 If you are part of a couple, living in the same household, and both of you are claiming Universal Credit, you will receive one monthly household payment.
 In exceptional circumstances a Universal Credit payment can be divided between 2 members of a household.
 This is known as a split payment.
-Call the helpline or talk to your work coach to find out more.
+Contact Universal Credit or talk to your work coach to find out more.

 Universal Credit is assessed and paid in arrears, on a monthly basis and in a single payment.
 Your personal circumstances will be assessed to work out the amount of Universal Credit you will get.